jiachenzhang99/HLA-LA-Workflow/Step_2_WDL/01_UKB_compilation.md

 ## WDL Compilation on UKB RAP

+### Prerequisties

+- **dxCompiler**: Download the latest version from the dxWDL releases (https://documentation.dnanexus.com/downloads#dxcompiler)
+- **dx CLI**: Ensure you have the DNAnexus command line tools installed and authenticated (https://documentation.dnanexus.com/downloads)

 To compile this WDL workflow into an executable workflow on UKB RAP, use the dxCompiler tool:

 ```bash